MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-fsharp-web-app.md

    > Some of the options in this menu are no longer supported.
    > We don't recommend using unsupported options for production environments.

-   Visual Studio creates the new F# project.
+   When you select **Create**, Visual Studio creates the new F# project.
 You can see the project components in the Solution Explorer window.
    Visual Studio presents an **Overview** page.

 1. In the **Solution Explorer** toolbar, expand the **Controllers** folder, then choose the controller to open the code file in the editor.